ritik8004/drupal_assignment/tests/jenkins/Readme.md

 but it can be an absolute path.

 ## Running
-Run `make build` to start the project.
+Run `make start build` to start the project.
 Wait few seconds for the containers to start.

 ## Opening Jenkins on browser
 Run `make open` or open the browser on `http://127.0.0.1:8080/`